MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

 1. Segmentation
 +++++++++++++++

-The :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base SPARCSpy :func:`Project <scportrait.pipeline.project.Project>`.
+The :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base scPortrait :func:`Project <scportrait.pipeline.project.Project>`.
 It loads the input image into memory and then segments the image using the provided segmentation workflow.
 The resulting segmentation mask is then saved to disk.

 2. ShardedSegmentation
 ++++++++++++++++++++++